LSD Effect: ‘Date Rape’ Drug Produces ‘Higher Level Of Consciousness’, Scientific Research Says

 LSD is different from most other drugs.
 Being a hallucinogen, it makes a person lose their usual perception of the environment and sense of reality.
 According to Narconon, such changes might have a disastrous effect on people, especially those who are not mentally or emotionally stable.
 There can also be unpredictable effects on people.
 At times, it might give a person good feeling, which is called a “trip.”
 On other occasions, the person might experience terrible feelings after the use of the same drug.

 The worst LSD effects might include suicidal tendencies, without even realizing that a person is going to commit it.
 Some people have a false sense of reality, which results in their death.
 They might feel that they can fly after jumping off a building.
 They may also feel they will be unharmed if they do so.
-Some people experience paranoia, violence and aggression.
+Some people experience paranoia, violence, and aggression.
 The traumatic experience may involve the false feeling that the person might be in danger of being killed.

-According to Dr Robin Cahart-Harris of Imperial College London, the study helps researchers understand brain activities.
+According to Dr. Robin Cahart-Harris of Imperial College London, the study helps researchers understand brain activities.

 “The present study’s findings help us understand what happens in people’s brains when they experience an expansion of their consciousness under psychedelics,” The Independent quoted him as saying.
 “People often say they experience insight under these drugs – and when this occurs in a therapeutic context, it can predict positive outcomes.”

 Albert Hofmann, who discovered LSD, talked about his experience when he used it for the first time.
-He felt like that a demon had invaded him, had taken possession of his body, mind and soul.
+He felt like that a demon had invaded him, had taken possession of his body, mind, and soul.
 According to the New York Times, Apple’s Steve Jobs was one of the people who took LSD.
 Jobs said using LSD was “one of the two or three most important things” he did in life.

 [Featured Image by RapidEye/iStock]